seapath/.github/profile/README.md

 progress,the project may have to take different choices.
 In such case the project will strive to provide feedback to the relevant standardization activities.*

+## Want to give it a try ?

+ You can start from [here](https://github.com/seapath/seapath-architecture)

 ## Background